ragnarocker13/python-pandas-automation/README.md

-# ATHANASIA LOANNIS - Python & SQL test
+# Python Automation with Pandas and Selenium

 All codes were ran and tested in Jupyter Notebook and VScode.